DiarmuidHenry/Project-02/README.md

 I fixed this by changing the display style to `grid` and organised the elements in this new way.
 I then created the `gridOrFlex` function to decide when to use this layout.
 This meant I could better make use of the horizontal space on the device.
 The example shown is for the PvP game.

 ![PvP Grid View](./documents/readme-images/pvp-grid.webp)

+- _Unresponsive Button on 404 Page_

+The *Return to game* button on the 404 page was not functioning.
+After examining both `error-script.js` and `404.html`, I realised it was because the script was incorrectly named in `404.html`.
+This was a simple fix, and the button now works as intended.

 ### Unresolved